Useful Notes: Equatorial Guinea

 - Persecuted Intellectuals: To the point where the word itself was banned.

 - Place Worse Than Death: Black Beach Prison, which during Nguema's tenure acquired the nickname "Africa's Auschwitz".
 Things have not improved under his nephew.
 Disease is rampant, inmates are routinely tortured, and foreign prisoners tend to die quickly or even "disappear".
 See the linked Daily Mail article above for more (they called it the cruelest jail on the planet).

 - An episode of Yes, Minister took place in Buranda, a Suspiciously Similar Substitute.

 - The book and film The Dogs of War also take place in a carbon-copy of the country.

 - The island of Bioko appears a lot in The Illuminatus!
 Trilogy.
 Referred to as "Fernando Poo", a revolution there is very nearly the flashpoint for World War III.

 - Has a small but pivotal role in the Science Fiction novel Limit, taking place in 2025.

 The green, white and red stripes symbolizes the jungles, peace, and Equatorial Guinea's struggle for independence, respectively.
 At the hoist side is the blue triangle of the Atlantic Ocean.
-At the center is the coat-of-arms, showing a shield containing a silk cotton tree, the colonial symbol of Río Muni, as the mainland was then called; above it are six stars, symbolizing Río Muni and the islands of Bioko (site of the capital Malabo), Annobón, Corisco, Elobey Chico and Elobey Grande; and below is a scroll which reads "Unidade, Paz, Justicia", Portuguese for "Unity, Peace, Justice".
+At the center is the coat-of-arms, showing a shield containing a silk cotton tree, the colonial symbol of Río Muni, as the mainland was then called; above it are six stars, symbolizing Río Muni and the islands of Bioko (site of the capital Malabo), Annobón, Corisco, Elobey Chico and Elobey Grande; and below is a scroll which reads "Unidade, Paz, Justicia", Spanish for "Unity, Peace, Justice".